 Seasonal Care Calendar

-Golden pothos doesn’t ask you to dramatically change your routine with the seasons, but a few adjustments make a real difference in how she looks year-round.
+Golden pothos doesn’t ask you to dramatically change your routine with the seasons, but a few adjustments make a real difference in how it looks year-round.

 Spring This is when growth picks up noticeably.
 Increase watering frequency as the soil starts drying out faster, and introduce a balanced liquid fertilizer once a month.
 If the plant has been sitting in the same pot for a year or more and roots are creeping out of the drainage holes, spring is the best time to repot.

 Summer Peak growing season.
-She may need watering more frequently in warm conditions, sometimes every five to seven days.
+It may need watering more frequently in warm conditions, sometimes every five to seven days.
 Continue fertilizing once or twice a month.
 Watch for spider mites in hot, dry weather.
-If the plant is near a window with strong afternoon sun, consider moving her back slightly to avoid scorched leaves.
+If the plant is near a window with strong afternoon sun, consider moving it back slightly to avoid scorched leaves.

 Autumn Growth begins to slow as light levels drop and days shorten.
 Start tapering off fertilizer, with the last feed in early autumn.
 Reduce watering slightly as the plant’s demand drops.
 If any pothos have been spending time outdoors, bring them in before temperatures drop below 10 degrees Celsius.

 Winter No fertilizing.
 Water only when the soil is dry well past the first knuckle.
-Keep her away from cold windowpanes and heating vents, both of which can cause leaf damage.
-She’ll look like she’s doing less, and she is.
+Keep it away from cold windowpanes and heating vents, both of which can cause leaf damage.
+It will look like it is doing less, and it is.
 That’s fine.
-Let her rest and she’ll come back strong in spring.
+Let it rest and growth will pick up again in spring.

 This is one of the most satisfying things you can do with pothos, and cuttings make good gifts.